-The IT era has raised more challenges to the 21st century educators, when the traditional chalk and whiteboard combination in the classroom has been replaced with dazzling interactive displays.
+The IT era has raised more challenges to the 21st century educators when the traditional chalk and whiteboard combination in the classroom has been replaced with dazzling interactive displays.
 Teachers nowadays are free from the worries of handling technologies, while the new interactive panel brings a revolutionary plug-and-play user experience for them to create collaborative and engaging classes quite easily.

 That being said, it’s not that easy to choose the right interactive panel when faced with plenty of options in the market, where vendors present their products with all the technical jargon and fancy promotion.
 Therefore here we are, to give you ten things to consider before making your big decision, and help you get the most suitable touch panel for you and your students.